 So this year for SXSW, I decided not to break down my days there into individual posts.
 Instead I will _try_ to knock out each artist I witnessed and talk about my blurry experience and/or review them righcheer.
 Otherwise, I’ll just pump more music up on here.
 First, of course, let me list all of the bands I saw so you can keep track right at home.
-Read the rest of this entry »
+Continue reading SXSW In All Of Its Glory

 I’m sitting here in the Clarion Inn at about 3:30 in the morning Saturday and I’m wondering if it can get any better than this.
 No, I’m not talking about Old Milwaukee, I’m talking about this Music conference and the events leading up me typing this in my underwear.
 Sure, my feet are super sore, they have been after every night, but each day passes and my mind continualy is blown up by what we’re doing down here.
 Today’s music consisted of a smorgusboard of variety and some pay off from very well known to virtually unknown artists.
 Let’s take a look:

 - First up was the Fangs and they bite pretty well in the Euro synth punk genre.
 The lead singer lady is all sultry and punky while the rest of the band rocks it out eurocore.
 Oh it’s catch and popppy, but has a slight edge.